Carlos Correa Player Props: Twins vs. Marlins

 Carlos Correa At The Plate (2022)

-- Among qualified hitters in baseball last year, his batting average ranked 20th, his on-base percentage ranked 20th, and he was 31st in the league in slugging.
+- Among the qualifying hitters in MLB last season, his batting average ranked 20th, his on-base percentage ranked 20th, and he was 31st in the league in slugging.

-- Correa drove in a run in 43 of 136 games last year, with multiple RBIs in 17 of them.
+- Correa picked up an RBI in 43 of 136 games last year, with multiple RBIs in 17 of them.
 He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.